 - Payment Card Industry Data Security Standard (PCI-DSS): The PCI-DSS seeks to reduce fraud by protecting credit card data.
 If you handle credit card information in the United States, this law may apply to your company.

 - Sarbanes-Oxley Act (SOX): SOX requires your business to save financial records for at least seven years.
-This U.S. law seeks to prevent accounting fraud and applies to managerial staff, corporate boards, and accountants in the United States.
+This U.S. law seeks to prevent accounting fraud and applies to managerial staff, corporate boards, and accountants.

-As you can see, information security is not only vital for your business due to increased hacking threats—but also because of compliance rules that obligate you to protect information in a specific away.
+As you can see, information security is not only vital for your business due to increased hacking threats—but also because of compliance rules that obligate you to protect the information in a specific way.

-The most pressing risks to information security in 2020 include the following:
+The most pressing risks to information security in the coming year include the following:

 In a ransomware attack, hackers install a virus that disables your computer while demanding that you pay a ransom fee to get your system back.
 These threats have existed for some time, but what we’ve seen so far is just the tip of the iceberg.